Skip to main content

 Marshallese Poke

-Fresh tuna, wahoo, or firm reef fish cubed and briefly marinated with lime juice or fermented coconut-sap vinegar plus sea salt.
-Thick coconut milk folded in with sliced onion, sometimes cucumber or green papaya.
-Cool, creamy salad similar to Hawaiian poke but distinctly Marshallese.
+Tuna, wahoo, or firm reef fish cubed and briefly marinated in lime juice or fermented coconut-sap vinegar with sea salt.
+Thick coconut milk gets folded in along with sliced onion, and sometimes cucumber or green papaya.
+Cool and creamy, it resembles Hawaiian poke but tastes its own.

 Um-Cooked Fish